theAnalyticalCoder/Chess960/README.md

   Todo
   I will redo this expirement considering only the 300 setups that have an evaluation within (-0.18,0.18) at 30 moves.
 It took 12hrs for 960 at 25 and under an hour for 960 at 20.
 30 moves may take 3-4 times as long...
-For the Top 25-50 at 300 moves I will also get the points from 20-30 i.e doing <<go depth 20>> to get a sample set of 10 in which to decrease the confidence interval size.
+For the Top 25-50 at 300 moves I will also get the points from 20-30 i.e doing "go depth 20", "go depth 21"... to get a sample set of 10 in which to decrease the confidence interval size.

   Problems and possible improvements
   1.Stockfish's evaluations at the start are the most unreliable of all their evaluations as there are infinetly many moves that can be played theoretically